Keith Downing

-Keith Gordon Downing (born 23 July 1965) is an English former footballer and football manager who is an assistant coach at club Derby County.
-He made most of his appearances for Wolverhampton Wanderers.
+Keith Gordon Downing (born 23 July 1965) is an English former footballer and football manager who is a first-team coach at club Derby County.
+He made the majority of his professional appearances forr Wolverhampton Wanderers.

 A former Chelsea youth team player, he moved from Mile Oak Rovers into the English Football League with Notts County in 1984.
 Three years later, he joined Wolverhampton Wanderers.
 He spent six years with Wolves, winning the Football League Trophy in 1988 and successive Fourth Division and Third Division titles in 1987–88 and 1988–89.
 He joined Birmingham City in 1993 before moving on to Stoke City the following year.
 In 1995, he joined Hereford United via Cardiff City, and retired in 1999.

 Downing went on to become a coach and also spent September 2007 to November 2008 as Cheltenham Town manager, and served West Bromwich Albion as caretaker manager for a brief spell in the 2013–14 Premier League season.
-He was appointed England U20 head coach in July 2015 and then took up the same role at the England U19's 13 months later, whom he led to the 2017 UEFA European Under-19 Championship title.
+He was appointed England U20 head coach in July 2015 and then took up the same role with the England U19 team 13 months later, whom he led to the 2017 UEFA European Under-19 Championship title.